 Traveling can be dull without your best friend by your side — and by best friend, we mean your beloved canine companion.
 Although bringing them along for the ride can be stressful and tiring, there is no need to worry.
 There are numerous ways to keep your pet safe and comfortable during a long trip.
 Here are some tips for traveling with your dog:

 If you are traveling by plane book a direct flight if possible.
 This decreases the chance that your pet may be mishandled by personnel or left on the tarmac during bad weather conditions if they are required to go under the plane.
-If your companion will be in cabin with you, it will reduce chances of an accident.
+If your companion will be in a cabin with you, it will reduce the chances of an accident.

-Before your flight, make sure you book an appointment with your vet to make sure your pet has all of their vaccinations in order and to acquire a health certificate which enables them to fly.
+Before your flight, make sure you book an appointment with your vet to make sure your pet has all of their vaccinations in order and to acquire a health certificate that enables them to fly.

 For smaller dogs, that will be in the cabin with you, be sure the dog carrier is small enough to fit under the seat in front of you.
 Check with the airline you will be flying with on the size requirements.

 Each airline has different requirements for flying with a dog, so be sure to do your research to find out what they are.